Kurdish forces seize Iraq's Sinjar town from Islamic State

 U.S. Secretary of State John Kerry expressed confidence Sinjar would be cleared in days.

-President Barack Obama said he was focussing on shrinking and constraining Islamic State in Syria and Iraq but acknowledged that problems with the group would continue until the Middle East stabilizes.
+President Barack Obama said he was focusing on shrinking and constraining Islamic State in Syria and Iraq but acknowledged that problems with the group would continue until the Middle East stabilizes.

 "Our goal has to be militarily constraining ISIL's capabilities, cutting off their supply lines, cutting off their financing," he told ABC News.